BobRazowsky/coinbaseTicker/README.md

-# Coinbase Ticker (Google Chrome extension) - Track BTC, ETH and LTC prices from Coinbase
+# Coinbase Ticker (browser extension) - Track BTC, ETH and LTC prices from Coinbase

 Available on the [Chrome Web Store]

 Works with Google Chrome, Mozilla Firefox, Microsoft Edge, Opera, Vivaldi & Brave !

 * Track BTC, ETH and LTC prices in all currencies supported by Coinbase